kvesteri/sqlalchemy-continuum/docs/configuration.rst

     The relation naming function that is being used for generating the relationship names between various generated models.

     For example lets say you have versioned class called 'User'.
 By default Continuum builds relationship from TransactionLog with name 'users' that points to User class.

-* store_data_at_delete (default: True)
-    Whether or not to store data in history records when parent object gets deleted.

 Example